 There are smart phone apps for everything, including making some extra money.
 You can earn cash or gift cards by downloading and testing apps, completing short location based mystery shopping jobs or answering surveys in the comfort of your own home.
 I would recommend Field Agent, Streetspotr, Spare 5 and VoxPopMe.

 WhatUsersDo and uTest both pay handsomely for testing websites.
 WhatUsersDo just want to know your thoughts – speak them out loud as you load a website. uTest are looking for you to report bugs and more.
-WhatUsersDo pay a massive £8 per website and £15 for mobile (smartphone and tablet) tests and they take just 20 minutes to complete.
+WhatUsersDo pay £5 per test and they take just 20 minutes to complete.

 You've got to be in it to win it, and entering competitions can be hobby to take up.
 Expect to enter a lot before you win, but keep at it.
 I've won cereal, a £3,000 holiday, a week in Cornwall and so much more.
 Read my tips for entering and winning competitions, including where to find free competitions to enter.